What Is the Statute of Limitations for Medical Malpractice in Georgia?

 If you prove your medical malpractice case, you can receive compensation for economic damages, including lost wages, reduced earning capacity, medical bills, long-term care, and out-of-pocket expenses.

-You can also receive compensation for your non-economic damages, including emotional distress, permanent impairment or disfigurement, pain, and suffering.
+You can also receive compensation for your non-economic damages, including emotional distress, permanent impairment or disfigurement, pain, and suffering

 Proving Medical Malpractice in Atlanta, GA